 Peter is the owner of the practice.
 He was born and raised on a farm in New Zealand where his love of animals began and graduated from Massey University Veterinary School in New Zealand in 1991.
 He worked for a number of years in New Zealand before travelling to the UK to work.
 Since 1996, Peter has been based in Fareham and has owned the practice since 2001.

 Peter has an interest in all aspects of small animal practice; medicine, soft tissue and orthopaedic surgery.
-Peter has a two dogs, two cats and a few ex-battery chickens.
+Peter has a two dogs, a cats and a few ex-battery chickens.